Give yourself the time you need to complete these steps — and secure the best mortgage.

 You wouldn’t buy a car, furniture, or appliances without shopping around, would you?
 So you definitely shouldn’t sign up for a 30-year loan without some serious research.

-Compare mortgages online, or visit your local bank or credit union.
+Compare mortgage rates online, or visit your local bank or credit union.
 Schedule a meeting with a mortgage loan officer, who will pull your credit and give you a reasonable estimate of the interest rate, closing costs, and terms you can expect.
 From there, expand your search to other financial institutions in your community or continue online.

 The Fair Isaac Corporation, or FICO, allows people to rate-shop for a mortgage without repeatedly “dinging” their credit scores.
 However, you need to do all of your shopping within a 14-day window for credit bureaus to ignore subsequent “dings” every time you pull your credit.